sapphicnerddev/artisan-items/README.md

 ## So what *is* this exactly?

 Specifically speaking, this plugin is an item factory.
 When the plugin is loaded, it will prompt the `Console` for a path to a directory containing special YAML files.
+The plugin will then parse and register each yaml file as a custom item and load it into the server for players to make use of.

+> [!NOTE]
+> As of March 3, 2026: this feature is planned to be very barebones!

 ## Example YAML